 - Investigate service line leaks and repair leaking services from the main to the curb valve.
-(Customer is responsible from the curb valve to the meter.)
+(Customer is responsible for the curb valve to the meter.)

-- Maintain or replace water meters to insure accurate billing.
+- Maintain or replace water meters to ensure accurate billing.

 - Conduct Annual Hydrant Flushing Program to remove sediments from the main.

 - Conduct Valve Exercising Program as a means to evaluate defective valves in the system so they can be repaired or replaced.
 This will ensure proper operation in an emergency.